luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 ## Why Signal Stands Apart

 As writers, we often handle sensitive information—unpublished drafts, source quotes, client feedback, or confidential research.
-Just as we [protect our Git commits](/posts/implementing-signed-commits/) and [encrypt our emails](/posts/email-security-for-writers/), we need to secure our instant communications.
+Just as we [protect our Git commits](/posts/implementing-signed-commits/), we need to secure our instant communications.

 Signal offers several advantages that make it particularly valuable for writers: